ahx/openapi_first/README.md

 run OpenapiFirst.middleware('./openapi/openapi.yaml', namespace: Pets)
 ```

+When using the middleware, all requests that are not part of the API description will be passed to the next app.

 ## Start

 Start with writing an OpenAPI file that describes the API, which you are about to write.
 Use a [validator](http://speccy.io/) to make sure the file is valid.